 Take The Coca-Cola Company (KO) for example, a multinational beverage company that has a long history of paying out dividends:

-As you can see, there are many peaks and dips that occur within KO's history over a few days time.
+As you can see, there are many peaks and dips that occur within KO's history over a few days time (like most stocks).

 Long-term dividend investors could use to their advantage by selling a small portion of their returns and reinvesting it back into the stock at a later date.
 These investors could also reinvest the returns into more attractively-priced dividend-paying stocks.